Hey everyone … Larry here …

 You should also remove the wheel hub so you can inspect the bearings and the brake drums.
 The bearings probably have to be cleaned and maybe replaced, and no matter what, they’ll need lubrication.
 Some axles have an easy-to-use lubrication method allowing you to lubricate the bearings without removing the axle hubs.
 Just know that the bearings have to be checked at least once a year.

 More trailer tires wear out because of rot than thin treads.
 Trailer tires can also dry out and crack, so take a close look at the rubber.
 A long trip on brittle tires is not a good way to travel!
 The other critical factor to check is your tires’ pressure, and making sure the tires have equal pressure.
 If the tires don’t match, you might wind up with a trailer that’s swaying as you drive, and you’ll create uneven tire wear.
+If you’re needing new tires with less wear and will be much more safe to drive on, look into how to buy tires online.
 You also want to make sure the tires are appropriately rated for carrying the intended load.
 Remember also that the tire capacity and rating on the side wall of the tire may not be correct for a tire used on a trailer.
 Here is a helpful guideline: if you have LT and ST tires, the capacity rating that’s molded into the tire is correct; if you’re using passenger car tires, divide the capacity molded into the tire by 1.10.

 One last thing: